sherifabdlnaby/kubephp/README.md

 - Image configuration is transparent, all configuration and default configurations that determine app behavior are present in the image directory.

-- Nginx is pre-configured with **HTTP**, **HTTPS**, and **HTTP2**. and uses self-signed certificate generated at build-time.
-For production you'll need to mount your own signed certificates to `/etc/nginx/ssl/server.(crt/key)`.
+- Nginx is pre-configured with **HTTP**, **HTTPS**, and **HTTP2**. and uses a self-signed certificate generated at build-time.
+For production, you'll need to mount your own signed certificates to `/etc/nginx/ssl/server.(crt/key)`.

-- Image has set up **healthchecks** for `Nginx` and `PHP-FPM`, and you can add application logic healthcheck by adding it in `healthcheck.sh`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/docker/healthcheck.sh).
+- The image has set up **healthchecks** for `Nginx` and `PHP-FPM`, and you can add application logic healthcheck by adding it in `healthcheck.sh`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/docker/healthcheck.sh).

 - Image tries to fail at build time as much as possible by running all sort of Checks.

-- Dockerfile is arranged for optimize prod builds, so that changes won't invalidate cache as much as possible.
+- Dockerfile is arranged for optimizing prod builds so that changes won't invalidate cache as much as possible.

 - Available a `Supervisord` and `Crond` image variant for your consumers and cron commands.